san-sei/documents/content/en/pages/setupasecuritykey/index.md

 </div>

 <p>You can use IDmelon Authenticator as a passwordless sign-in method within various web accounts and systems.</p>
 <p>You should first sign into your online account on PC as you normally would by entering your username and password.
 In different platforms, Settings sections allow you to choose your desirable sign-in option.
-You can choose Security Key as a sign-in method to add your IDmelon security key to that account.
+You can choose Security Key as a sign-in method to add your {{< params "IDmelon" >}} security key to that account.
 From then on, instead of entering a password, you will respond to notifications on your smartphone to sign in.</p>
-<p class='mb-5'>We will help you learn how to add IDmelon security key to different platforms like Microsoft, Windows Login, Twitter, Dropbox and more.</p>
+<p class='mb-5'>We will help you learn how to add {{< params "IDmelon" >}} security key to different platforms like Microsoft, Windows Login, Twitter, Dropbox and more.</p>

 <a role="button" class="btn btn-primary btn-lg d-block mb-3" href="/pages/whichplatform/index.html">How to add key</a>